yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2022/index.md

 [Reducing the threshold for gyro data](https://github.com/yuzu-emu/yuzu/pull/7700) fixes this issue.

 While playing `Mario Tennis Aces` in swing mode, motion could suddenly stop working.
-This was caused because the update rate interval for motion data was set too high.
+This was because the update rate interval for motion data was set too high.
 [Decreasing the motion update rate to 10ms restores functionality](https://github.com/yuzu-emu/yuzu/pull/7707).

-Also related to motion emulation, the quality of the device can also affect gameplay, as a way to compensate, german77 introduced [an option configure the gyro threshold](https://github.com/yuzu-emu/yuzu/pull/7770), you can find it if you have a motion capable controller (in the example, dual Joy-Cons) set in `Emulation > Configure… > Controls > right click Motion > Set gyro threshold`.
+Also related to motion emulation, the quality and sensitivity of the device can also affect gameplay.
+As a way to compensate, german77 introduced [an option configure the gyro threshold](https://github.com/yuzu-emu/yuzu/pull/7770), you can find it if you have a motion capable controller (in the example, dual Joy-Cons).
+Configured in `Emulation > Configure… > Controls > right click Motion > Set gyro threshold`.

 {{< imgs
 	"./gyro.png| Right clicking!"
   >}}

-Accessing 2-player mode in `Pokémon Let’s Go Eevee & Pikachu` requires performing a shake motion.
+Accessing 2-player mode in `Pokémon: Let’s Go Eevee & Pikachu` requires performing a shake motion.
 The emulated shake on the keyboard was too weak to be registered by the game, so [increasing its “force”](https://github.com/yuzu-emu/yuzu/pull/7710) shakes things up to allow local multiplayer.

 One of the features missing with the release of `Project Kraken`, the input rewrite, was mouse motion support.
 [German77 reintroduced support for it](https://github.com/yuzu-emu/yuzu/pull/7725), now using the mouse wheel as input for the Z-axis.
-Also, mouse buttons got their proper names when being mapped.
+Also, mouse buttons get their proper names when being mapped.

 Another feature that somehow missed the memo [was stick modifiers for keyboard input](https://github.com/yuzu-emu/yuzu/pull/7760), holding a mapped key to move an analog stick with a reduced limit.
 For example, with default keyboard mappings, if you hold shift, the left analog stick will move only up to 50% of its range, allowing keyboard users to walk.